 - Office space in the heart of London

 - Membership to an increasingly active alumni community

 Find out more about The Greenhouse

-ii.
+iii.
 Selection for the Bootcamp

 Teams will be assessed on the basis of their application forms and submitted pitch decks, and scored against the following criteria and quality of application: